The Advantage of Getting Up Out of Bed

 By starting your recovery as soon as possible after your surgery you can greatly reduce your risk of serious health complications.
 Our team is dedicated to helping you recover as quickly and as smoothly as possible so you can return to your normal life and activities, feeling stronger and healthier than ever.
 Our program is delivered by a team of surgeons, anesthesiologists and nurses, working closely with patients and their families to help ensure the best recovery possible.

-Visit the University of California Center for Health Quality an Innovation here.
+University of California Center for Health Quality an Innovation.